GluuFederation/docs-oxd-prod/docs/sources/install/index.md

 ## Installation via Linux Packages

-Starting with version 4.1, oxd is offered as one of the several components of the Gluu Server CE.
+In version 4.2, oxd is offered as one of the several components of the Gluu Server CE.
 To include oxd in your instance, just ensure to hit Y when prompted at [installation](https://gluu.org/docs/ce/4.2/installation-guide) time.

 Step 1: [Install](https://gluu.org/docs/ce/4.2/installation-guide) Gluu CE and ensure to hit Y when `Install Oxd?` is prompted while    running [setup scripts](https://gluu.org/docs/ce/4.2/installation-guide/setup_py/#setup-prompt).